Mac Tutorials

-Every copy of macOS has the Activity Monitor app installed in it.
-Like the Task Manager in Windows, Activity Monitor lets you see everything that’s running on your Mac.
-This includes apps that you can open and quit as normal, but it also includes background processes, which you don’t normally see.
+Every copy of macOS comes with Activity Monitor pre-installed.
+Like the Task Manager on a Windows PC, Activity Monitor lets you see everything that’s running on your Mac, including apps that you can see and interact with, as well as background services that are normally hidden.

-Many of these processes will be part of macOS itself, but you’ll also find background processes for your other Mac apps, including for your web browser, your antivirus and things like VPN clients.
+Many of these processes are part of macOS itself, but you’ll also find background processes for other apps, including your web browser, antivirus, and things like VPN clients.

-In this guide, we’ll show you how to open Activity Monitor, before looking at some of the ways you can use it:
+In this guide, we’ll show you how to open Activity Monitor on Mac before looking at some of the ways you can use it:

 Before we start